Travel in Iceland remains normal. See details on the latest eruption

 Gabija is passionate about traveling and writing.
 In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Seeing the Northern Lights in Iceland is one of the most memorable experiences.
-Check out the best time and places to see the Northern Lights in Iceland!
+Find out about the best time of year and the best places to see the Northern Lights in Iceland!

 What is the best time to see the Northern Lights in Iceland?